 If you are successful

-The grant must be used for the items specified in this grant application.
-If these items change, permission must be sought from the Manchester Pride office prior to the reallocating of funding.
-If permission is not sought, Manchester Pride reserves the right to reclaim the grant from you.
+Your Superbia Grant must be used for the items specified in your application.
+If these items change, permission must be sought from Manchester Pride prior to reallocating funding.
+If permission is not sought, Manchester Pride reserves the right to reclaim your grant.

-You must accept our grant offer within four weeks of receiving the grant acceptance form.
+You must accept the grant offer within 4 weeks of receiving your acceptance form.
 You can do this by email or by post.

-You must acknowledge the grant award publicly, following the guidelines provided by Manchester Pride.
+You must acknowledge the grant award publicly, using the guidelines and logos provided by Manchester Pride.

-- You cease to operate as a sole trader, as a group, organisation, project or initiative.
+- You cease to operate as a sole trader, group, organisation, project or initiative.

-- You have supplied us with any information that is incorrect or misleading.
+- You have supplied us with information that is incorrect or misleading.